zenml-io/blog.zenml.io/_posts/2020-09-29-12-factors-of-ml-in-production.md

 ## 12. Deployability of Models

-On a technical level every model training pipeline needs to produce an artefact deployable to production.
-The model results might be horrible, no questions asked, but it needs to end up wrapped up into an artefact you can directly move towards a production environment.
+On a technical level every model training pipeline needs to produce an artifact deployable to production.
+The model results might be horrible, no questions asked, but it needs to end up wrapped up into an artifact you can directly move towards a production environment.

 This is a common theme in Software Development - it’s called Continuous Delivery.
 Teams should be able to deploy their software at any given moment, and iteration cycles need to be quick enough to accommodate that goal.

 A similar approach needs to be taken with Machine Learning.
 It’ll enforce first and foremost a conversation about reality and the expectations towards models.
 All stakeholders need to be aware of what's even theoretically possible regarding model results.
 All stakeholders need to agree on a way to deploy a model, and where it fits into the bigger software architecture around it.
 It will however also lead to strong automations, and by necessity the adoption of a majority of the factors outlined in the prior paragraphs.

-**TL;DR:** Every training pipeline needs to produce a deployable artefact, not “just” a model.
+**TL;DR:** Every training pipeline needs to produce a deployable artifact, not “just” a model.

 ## Closing